Welcome to the Town of Sunderland

 Latest News and Announcements:

-Lost and Found – A Subaru car key was found recently near the Town Garage on Sunderland Hill Road.
+Lost and Found – A Subaru car key was found in June near the Town Garage on Sunderland Hill Road.
 Please call the Town Office at 802-375-6106 to identify.

-Household Hazardous Waste – The new permanent household hazardous waste facility in Bennington opened for the season in May.
+Household Hazardous Waste – The new permanent household hazardous waste facility in Bennington opened for the season in May and will close for the season in October.
 Visit https://bcswa.org/hazardous-waste/household-hazardous-waste-appointment/ or call 802 442-0713 ext.
 2 for an appointment.
 View the flyer for more information.

 Burn Permits – Burn permits are required prior to burning without adequate snow cover.
 During dry conditions the State of Vermont may issue a red flag warning, which bans outside burning.
 Click here to access the State fire danger page.
 Contact the Sunderland Fire Warden at 802-375-2865 for a permit or more information.